rw404/dotfiles/fun_system_scripts/README.md

 ### Instruction

-Run following command and enter your sudo password if you want to add `hi` to your `/bin`
+Run the following command and enter your sudo password if you want to add `hi` to your `/bin`
 directory:
 ```bash
 ./add_to_bin